stefanwalther/qwidget-documentation/src/content/gettingstarted/gettingstarted.Styling.md

 ## A Note on Potential CSS-Conflicts
-One of the main challenges when working on the qWidget-concept was to find a solution to prevent that a user can influence or even break the styling of the client.
-I finally came up with a solution where this should never happen, so no worries.
+One of the main challenges when working on the qWidget-concept was to find a solution that prevents a user influencing or even breaking the styling of the client.
+Qlik finally came up with a solution where this should never happen.